madavid128/madavid-research/art/index.md

 {% capture col1 %}
 ### Art in Science (University of Delaware)
-I started and ran the Art in Science program at UDel (2014–2018).
+I started and ran the Art in Science program at UDel (2014 to 2018).

 {%
   include button.html